samarthjain422005/Legal-Case-Outcome-Prediction/README.md

 this task for Indian courts.
 Due to peculiarity of Indian legal processes and terminoligies used, it is important to develop seperate legal NER for Indian court judgment texts.

-## 2. Which Legal Entities are covered?
+## 2. Which all Legal Entities are covered?

 Some entities are extracted from Preamble of the judgements and some from judgement text.
 Preamble of judgment contains formatted metadata like names of parties, judges, lawyers,date, court etc. The text following preamble till the end of